W. W. Norton & Company is seeking an enthusiastic, energetic, and

 instructors, and administrators using our educational software and

-independent, employee-owned book publishing firm, W. W. Norton also
+nation’s largest independent, employee-owned book publishing firm, W.

-has a growing list of digital applications that serve students,
+W. Norton also has a growing list of digital applications that serve

-instructors, and general readers.
-W. W. Norton is dedicated to
+students, instructors, and general readers.
+W. W. Norton is dedicated

-building inclusive learning experiences for higher education and high
+to building inclusive learning experiences for higher education and

-school.
-The Product Accessibility Specialist will join a first-rate
+high school.
+The Product Accessibility Specialist will join a

-team of product specialists, project managers, business analysts, UX
+first-rate team of product specialists, project managers, business

-designers, engineers, and QA analysts to create exceptional products
+analysts, UX designers, engineers, and QA analysts to create

-for Norton’s customers.
-The Product Accessibility Specialist will also
+exceptional products for Norton’s customers.
+The Product Accessibility

-work closely with the team of Service Desk Agents.
-The Product
+Specialist will also work closely with the team of Service Desk

-Accessibility Specialist will have an opportunity to monitor
+Agents.
+The Product Accessibility Specialist will have an opportunity

-eager to learn, and able to work independently.
-This position reports
+detail-oriented, eager to learn, and able to work independently.
+This

 Essential Job Responsibilities Include: